 4. Argentinian Patagonia

-The Argentinian side of Patagonia pales a little bit in comparison to its more popular brother across the border but do not think twice about including this on your bucket list.
+The Argentinian side of Patagonia pales in comparison to its more famous brother across the border, but do not think twice about including this on your bucket list.

-This glacier is over 60 kilometers in length and is one of the most well-known sights in South America.
+This glacier is over 60 kilometers long and is one of the most well-known sights in South America.
 The ice field around it also provides a beautiful backdrop for hiking, skiing, biking, or just relaxing with friends.

-Bravely, we visited this region during the tail end of winter (August) so despite the freezing temperatures, the landscape was a tad more surreal because of the absence of the proverbial tourist flock.
+Bravely, my first visit to this region was at the tail end of winter (August), so despite the freezing temperatures, the landscape was a tad more surreal because of the absence of the proverbial tourist flock.

 But not for long.
-It is rapidly receding at an unstoppable rate because of global warming.
+Due to global warming, it is rapidly receding at an unstoppable rate.
 Visit now while you still can.

 5. The Inca Trail: Machu Picchu

-Machu Pichu means “the old town” and its significance isn’t just because it’s so old – but also because it’s so well preserved.
-Many buildings are still standing, despite centuries of earthquakes and natural disasters that destroyed other structures nearby.
+Machu Pichu means “the old town,” and its significance isn’t just because it’s so old – but also because it’s well preserved.

 That makes Machu Picchu an even more valuable site for historians and archaeologists to study than if it had crumbled into dust.

-For those who are not into multi-day treks, Machu Pichu can also be comfortably accessed via train, which is available year-round.
+Machu Pichu can also be comfortably accessed via train, which is available year-round for those not into multi-day treks.

 All Inca treks originate from charming Cusco, the former Incan capital and Spanish colonial town.